kairosity/mp3-snapathon/README.md

 source: [Talisman: HTTP security headers for Flask](https://github.com/GoogleCloudPlatform/flask-talisman)

-In addition to the above listed benefits, Flask-Talisman also sets a Content Security Policy that I have adapted to make less strict to allow for using certain CDNs such as Google Fonts, FontAwesome, Materialize & the application's own custom scripts.
+In addition to the above listed benefits, Flask-Talisman also sets a Content Security Policy that I have adapted and made less strict to allow for using certain CDNs such as Google Fonts, FontAwesome, Materialize & the application's own custom scripts.

 ## 7. Access Control